mreider/k8s/README.md

-# Microk8s local setup
+# Colima local setup

 ## About

-This is my Kind setup for my Mac Silicon
+This is my Colima setup for my Mac Silicon

 What it does: